sdispater/pendulum/README.rst

 Why Pendulum?
 =============

+Native ``datetime`` instances are enough for basic cases but when you face more complex use-cases they often show limitations and are not so intuitive to work with.
+``Pendulum`` provides a cleaner and more easy to use API while still relying on the standard library.
+So it's still ``datetime`` but better.

 Unlike other datetime libraries for Python, Pendulum is a drop-in replacement for the standard ``datetime`` class (it inherits from it), so, basically, you can replace all your ``datetime`` instances by ``Pendulum`` instances in you code (exceptions exist for libraries that check